Top 13 Hidden Gems in Istanbul even Locals don’t Know

 11. Sile

 Many stay at the quality hotels situated by the beach and nature.
-The town is also famous for its historical lighthouse from the Ottoman era.
 You’ll find many summer homes, holiday villages, hotels, pensions, long sandy beaches, classy bars and restaurants with sea views, pretty harbor with fishing boats, great nature with big forests, etc. Google Map

 12. Kilyos